 This course aims to expose and explore reading and writing as historical activities and the role of their interplay in the shaping of traditions.
 It will provide students with a critical vocabulary for the analysis and discussion of different forms of rewriting and offer them opportunities to understand the rewriting process as a reflection of various key literary movements and periods.

-There will be three contact hours per week on Tuesdays from 1.30pm-4.20pm.
-Formal lectures in the first hour will be supplemented by presentations/smaller group discussions in the second hour and a workshop in the third hour.
+There will be three contact hours per week on Thursdays from 1.30pm-4.20pm.
+Formal lectures in the first hour will be supplemented by presentations/smaller group discussions in the second hour.
+Two small tutorial groups will alternate in the third hour to discuss approaches to critical reading and writing.

 Assessment for the course is 100% coursework.
-This is made up of two short writing assignments (20%), one in-class writing exam (20%) a final essay (40%), as well as class participation and presentation (20%)
+This is made up of one short creative writing assignment (20%), one in-class writing exam (25%), research, outline and conference for final essay (15%), final essay (25%), as well as class participation and presentation (15%)

 Primary Texts:

-Most of the excerpts and short stories will be available on Moodle, but please purchase the following texts: Jean Rhys, Wide Sargasso Sea, Fyodor Dostoevsky, Notes from the Underground (trans by Pevear and Volokhonsky, Vintage), Albert Camus The Outsider (trans by Sandra Smith, Penguin) and Kamel Daoud, The Meursault Investigation (trans by John Cullen, Other Press).
+Most of the excerpts and short stories will be available on Moodle, but please purchase the following texts: Jean Rhys, Wide Sargasso Sea; Fyodor Dostoevsky, Notes from the Underground (trans by Pevear and Volokhonsky, Vintage); David Henry Hwang, M. Butterfly (Plume or Dramatists Play Service, but NOT the Broadway Revial Edition).
 I highly encourage you to purchase these texts EARLY and start reading them before the course if possible.

 Other primary readings may include: